jeremmfr/terraform-provider-junos/docs/resources/security_ike_policy.md

   Need to `main` or `aggressive`.
   Defaults to `main`.
 - **pre_shared_key_text** (Optional, String, Sensitive)
-  Preshared key wit format as text.
+  Preshared key with format as text.
   Conflict with the other `pre_shared_key_*` arguments.
 - **pre_shared_key_text_wo** (Optional, String, Sensitive, Write-only)
-  Preshared key wit format as text, not stored in state.
+  Preshared key with format as text, not stored in state.
   Requires `pre_shared_key_text_wo_version` and Terraform 1.11 or later.
   Conflict with the other `pre_shared_key_*` arguments.
 - **pre_shared_key_text_wo_version** (Optional, Number)